You are here: Urology Textbook > Surgery (procedures) > Ureteroscopy

 - Electrohydraulic lithotripsy (EHL)

-Laser lithotripsy has the advantage of minimizing the trauma to the ureter and to reduce the stone dislocation during lithotripsy [fig. Holmium-Laser lithotripsy].
-Furthermore, 3 CH-probes for flexible ureteroscopy are available.
+Laser lithotripsy has several advantages: effective lithotripsy with different settings, minimized trauma to the ureter, and reduced stone dislocation during lithotripsy [fig. Holmium-Laser lithotripsy].
+Furthermore, thin 3 CH-probes for flexible ureteroscopy are available.
 Depending on the energy source and settings, lithotripsy may produce small stone fragments, which are removed afterward with a stone basket, or the ureteral stone is pulverized (stone dusting).

 Ureteroscopic Treatment Options for Strictures and Tumors